Why You Need to Stick to Your Hair Care Routine.

 The active ingredients in both minoxidil and finasteride work differently, but they’re both fighting against the body’s natural aging and, for more than half of all men, hair loss process.
 Finasteride, for example, works to decrease the amount of DHT (a naturally occurring hormone in the human body that is believed to play a role in male pattern baldness).

 While regular treatment has shown to work in reducing DHT levels and thereby helping slow the hair loss process, once treatment is stopped, normal levels of DHT will return (usually in about 14 days).
 And once that happens, your normal hair loss process will resume.

-The most important thing is for you to feel like you’ve got power in decision making about your health.
+The most important thing is for you to feel like you’ve got power in decision-making about your health.
 Male pattern baldness can be a very emotionally troubling experience for some men.
-It can contribute to a range of psychological conditions like anxiety, depression and low self-esteem.
-That’s why it’s key that safe and effective treatment options be made available for those who need it.
+It can contribute to a range of psychological conditions like anxiety, depression, and low self-esteem.
+That’s why it’s key that safe and effective treatment options be made available for those who need them.